SahilChachra/LAIA/README.md

    - **Cross-Encoder Reranker**: Re-ranks documents for precision using **BAAI/bge-small-en**, fine-tuning results for accuracy.

 2. **Web Search Integration**:
-   Combines knowledge from web searches and local PDFs, allowing it to write well-rounded answers for user queries.
+   Combines knowledge from web searches allowing it to write well-rounded answers for user queries.

 3. **Powered by Cutting-Edge LLMs**:
    - Utilizes the **Llama-3.2-3B-Instruct-Q8_0.gguf model** to generate detailed and insightful answers.